 Do you have concerns about the development of your child in the area of speech, language, hearing, vision, large or small motor skills, socialization, or the growth of your child?
 We may be able to help!
 "CHILD FIND" Program For Early Intervention

 Preschool is offered for children 3 and 4 years of age at DLECC.
-This is a tuition based program and children attend 2 or 3 half days per week.
-The curriculum is aligned to the CCS Kindergarten curriculum and addresses early literacy, language development, math applications, and gross and fine motor development.
+This is a tuition-based program and we offer several classroom options.
+Our preschool uses the Connect4Learning curriculum and Seesaw online platform.
+The curriculum is aligned to the Caledonia Community Schools (CCS) Kindergarten curriculum and focuses on literacy, math, science, and social-emotional development.

-The Great Start Readiness Program is for children who are 4 years old, on or before September 1, 2015.
+The Great Start Readiness Program is for children who are 4 years old, on or before September 1st of the current school year.
 This program is funded through a grant by the Department of Education to provide free preschool for children who have been identified as being at risk of learning difficulties.
-The GSRP students attend school four half days per week.

 The FACES (Family and Children's Educational Services) program provides diagnostic services and home-based intervention to children with special needs from birth to three years old.
 The early interventionist works with families through weekly home visits and group visits at DLECC to provide individualized services for infants and toddlers with developmental delays.

 The Kent ISD Bright Beginnings Early Childhood program is a partnership between Kent ISD and it's constituent districts.
 This no-cost program provides services to all families with children birth through 5 years of age throughout Kent County.
 Playgroups are held bi-weekly at DLECC and the Parent Educator also does home visits with enrolled families.

 Caledonia Community Schools began a partnership with the YMCA in September of 2006 to provide childcare within the school district.
 Care is provided by YMCA employees at DLECC for children birth through 5 years of age.
 Childcare for school-age children is provided at each elementary school.